To stay under 2°C, this number must remain under 450.

 And we must find joy and reassurance in our solidarity, action and creativity.

 And that is one thing music can help with!

 Carbon Dioxide (CO2) is not the only greenhouse gas that affects global temperatures, and while it is not the only greenhouse gas, it is the most significant.
 It plays an important role in the earth's atmosphere, that thin blanket of gases that surround out planet.
 It helps moderate the planet's temperature by trapping just the right amount of heat from the sun

 For at least the past 800,000 years the amount of CO2 in the atmosphere was between 230-280 parts per million (ppm).
 From about 12,000 years ago until today, the climate was unusually stable (which is why agriculture revolution got kick started then and not earlier).
 CO2 levels did not fluctuate much until the start of the Industrial Revolution when we started burning coal (and later oil) in huge amounts.

 Then the amount of CO2 in the atmosphere started to rise.
 And as it rises, it also causes the earth's average temperature to rise, because more CO2 traps more heat.
 Some of that heat goes into the oceans, which is one reason Australia's great barrier reef is threatened and unlikely to survive over the next few decades.

 Some of that heat makes drought more likely in some parts of the world, and when it does rain, because there is more water in a heated atmosphere, those floods will be increasingly devastating.

 Australia is seeing hotter and hotter summers with new temperature records being broken regularly.
 And the heat waves that follow are often deadly.
-There is a serious risk that parts of Australia will become unlivable in a few decades due to dangerous temperatures and humidity.
+There is a serious risk that parts of Australia will become unliveable in a few decades due to dangerous temperatures and humidity.